 In 2016, the B.A.
 Rudolph Foundation expanded its support of women by creating a Sponsorship and Grants fund.
 This fund supports people, organizations, groups, events, projects or programs that are consistent with the mission and values of the B.A.
 Rudolph Foundation (provided they are used in accord with the Foundation’s Bylaws).

 Sponsorship and grant requests can be submitted to the Foundation year-round and will be considered on a case-by-case basis.
 There is no funding minimum or maximum (provided they are used in accord with the Foundation’s Bylaws).
 The B.A.
 Rudolph Foundation is committed to the principle of diversity in all areas.
 In that spirit, we are particularly dedicated to reaching and supporting a broad spectrum of qualified women who have diverse backgrounds, experiences, ability and perspectives.
-Please read the Sponsorship and Grants Overview page for further information on how to apply.

 In 2018, the Foundation awarded grants to the following recipients: